equalitie/edgemanage/INSTALL.md

 --------

 `python setup.py install`.
-Unless you have a bindir and libdir that isn't owned by your user, you'll need to do this as root.
+Unless you have a bindir and libdir that is owned by your user, you'll need to do this as root.

 Configuration
 --------